GregVial/gregvial.github.io/_posts/2016-11-10-How-much-worth-data-scientist.md

       </tr>
 </table>

 After checking this list, I hope no one will still believe that data science is a tech company thing.
-Yes, Amazon, Microsoft and Google are in the top 10, but you also have pharmaceutical, finance, aeronotics etc.
+Yes, Amazon, Microsoft and Google are in the top 20, but you also have pharmaceutical, finance, aeronautics etc.

 ### Additional comments
 In this project I experimented the python package "vincent" which helps draw great maps, unfortunately I was not able to find (yet) how to print the scale.
 Apologies for not complying with this best practice for this post!